Have you seen these fugitives? Sacramento’s Most Wanted for the week of June 27

-A Sacramento man who shared an online advertisement looking for a mother would would let him have sex with her daughter has been sentenced to prison, according to a federal Department of Justice news release.
+A Sacramento man who shared an online advertisement looking for a mother who would let him have sex with her daughter has been sentenced to prison, according to a federal Department of Justice news release.

 George Hristovski, 59, posted a lewd ad in the Sacramento-specific “Causal Encounters” section of Craigslist, an online marketplace, in 2014, the release said.